strowk/blog/src/routes/blog/1/publishing-spa-on-github-pages-via-github-actions/index.md

 Now you can see `npm run deploy` is called, you gonna have to add this to package.json in "scripts" f.e. like this:
 `"deploy": "gh-pages -d dist"`
 Note here `dist` folder is used, same as in workflow above, you might need to change this to actual folder where your built SPA would be placed by `npm run build` or analogue.
 F.e. for CRA, it would be `build`.

 Once you have those ready, commit this and push to main branch and wait till Actions run and check out results.
 The build should appear in gh-pages branch.

 If you want custom domain and left CNAME in the file above, you are gonna need to add CNAME entry on DNS wherever your domain name is bought from.
 You would need to add CNAME entry with text `<name>.github.io`, where `<name>` is either your username for Github or organisation name.

 Once everything is configured, you can go to Settings and turn on this in Pages.

+Additionally make sure that in "Workflow permissions" under Settings -> Actions -> General you have "Read and write permissions" checked, otherwise you would get about permissions.

+For organisation you would need to make this configuration in organisation settings, not on repository level.